Extended polarized semiclassical model for quantum-dot cavity QED and its application to single-photon sources: Detailed derivation of equation

 with $z=a_{0}+a_{QD}\frac{1}{1+\left(\Delta^{'}\right)^{2}}$ and $x_{1}=a_{QD}\frac{\Delta^{'}}{1+\left(\Delta^{'}\right)^{2}}$.
 Now we use the following approximations: first, we consider small phase changes $\phi\ll1$.
 This, in combination with $a_{QD}\ll1$, allows us to approximate the cosine term as $\cos\left(-2x_{1}+\phi\right)\approx1-\frac{\left(-2x_{1}+\phi\right)^{2}}{2}.$ Trying to put the equation in a Lorentzian form gives

-with $p_{1}= nm$, $n=2$, $R=0.95$, $a_{0}=0.01$, $a_{QD}=0.03$, and $L=0.1\,$$\mu$m.
+where $p_{1}= nm$, $n=2$, $R=0.95$, $a_{0}=0.01$, $a_{QD}=0.03$, and $L=0.1\,$$\mu$m.
 We see that both models agree very well, suggesting that our approximations are valid.
-The slight deviations in the peak height is due to the assumption that the cavity loss $a_{0}\ll1$ does not completely hold.
+The slight deviations in the peak height is due to the assumption that the cavity absorption $a_{0}$ is treated as a first order effect in the semi-classical model.